rosouza/java7-improvements/README.md

-New Java 7 Features and Improvements
+Java SE 7 New Features and Improvements

 Simple examples about new features of JAVA SE 7 as listed below: